Cosys-Lab/Cosys-AirSim/README.md

 This fork is based on last public AirSim release from Microsoft's GitHub.

+**Note that Unreal 5.3 breaks debug rendering when editor aspect ratio is not perfect!
+Disable it to avoid issues in editor.
+This means things like _DrawSensor_ and  _DrawDebugPoints_ should be disabled.
+[This does not happen in 5.2 and is fixed in 5.4](https://issues.unrealengine.com/issue/UE-199454).**

 ## Cosys-Lab Modifications

 Cosys-Lab made extensive modifications to the AirSim platform to support multiple projects and research goals.